Whether you’re a green tea fan or not, I bet you’ve heard a lot about its health benefits.

 This means EGCG can be very helpful for hormone-related issues like weight gain, PCOS or sleep problems (all of which are strongly influenced by insulin and blood sugar).

-In fact, research shows that matcha can have up to 137 times more EGCG than regular green tea!
+In fact, research shows that matcha generally has at least 3 times more EGCG than regular green tea (source).

 3. Supports Liver Health